Three Rooms Down

 You see, if you were in my place, you would have done the same.
 When all the facts are considered, it really wasn’t such a horrible deed.
 Hearing creaky wooden stairs at the tender time of two in the morning is not fun.
 Hearing every single action amplified at a time when even the birds are asleep, even less so.
 It does things to one’s mind.
 But it wasn’t just this little pre-morning routine of hers, no. It was so much else, so much more.
 But I couldn’t possibly tell you everything – we’d be here all day.
 And stopping without completing is out of the question, so I’ll leave you with just this much.

-I think I’ll replace my usual glass of juice with one of milk when I sat down for breakfast that morning.
+I replaced my usual glass of juice with one of milk for breakfast that morning.